Laurie Osher

 Laurie Osher (born June 8, 1960) is an American politician, who was elected to the Maine House of Representatives in 2020.
 She will represent the 123rd House District as a member of the Maine Democratic Party.

 Prior to her election to the state legislature, Osher served on the town council of Orono.

+Osher moved to Maine in 1999 to join the faculty at the University of Maine.